nishanthkj/Smart_Attendence_System/README.md

 ## Running the Script

+# Creating Images for Facial Recognition

+## Capture Images Using `capture_image_from_camera.py`

+To create the required images (`rahul.png` and `sneha.png`) for facial recognition:

+1. **Run the `capture_image_from_camera.py` Script**

+   Use the provided script to capture images from your webcam:

+2. **Follow On-Screen Instructions**

+- When prompted, position the person (e.g., Rahul or Sneha) in front of the camera.
+- Ensure good lighting and clear visibility of the person's face.
+- Capture multiple images to ensure different angles and lighting conditions are covered.

+3. **Save Images**

+- The script will save the captured images as `rahul.png` and `sneha.png` in the current directory.
+- These images will be used for facial recognition in the attendance tracking system (`face_recognition_code.py`).

+4. **Ensure Quality**

+- Review the captured images to ensure they are clear and representative of the person's face.
+- Adjust camera settings or re-capture images if needed for better accuracy in facial recognition.

+## Usage in Facial Recognition System

+Once the images (`rahul.png` and `sneha.png`) are created and saved in the same directory as `face_recognition_code.py`, they will be automatically used by the facial recognition script to identify and record attendance during lectures or sessions.

 - Open a terminal or command prompt and navigate to the directory containing the script (`face_recognition_code.py`).

 - Run the script using Python: